 In the thirty-three novels Mrs. Christie wrote with Hercule Poirot as detective, he is – with the single exception of Curtain – never the protagonist.
 The books are not about Poirot.
 Yes, he’s the unifying figure, as he plays his assigned role of illuminator of mysteries, but the characters who interest us as characters are the suspects, witnesses and murderers Poirot encounters in the course of his work.

-Mrs. Christie’s descriptions of Poirot amount to little more than affable shtick: the egg-shaped head (“what is an egg-shaped head?”, Mrs. Christie asked in an interview); the glorious moustaches; the obsessive-compulsive straightening of objects; the dandified wardrobe and tight patent leather shoes; the eventual dyeing of his hair and mustache; the cat-like green eyes; the mangled English; sirop de cassis, tisanes and hot chocolate as beverages of choice; the advocating of order and method; and, of course, those famous grey cells.
+Mrs. Christie’s descriptions of Poirot amount to little more than affable shtick: the egg-shaped head (“what is an egg-shaped head?”, Mrs. Christie once asked rhetorically in an interview); the glorious moustaches; the obsessive-compulsive straightening of objects; the dandified wardrobe and tight patent leather shoes; the eventual dyeing of his hair and mustache; the cat-like green eyes; the mangled English; sirop de cassis, tisanes and hot chocolate as beverages of choice; the advocating of order and method; and, of course, those famous grey cells.

 These traits hardly constitute more than a quick sketch of the character.
 And they are all we ever get: Poirot barely has any backstory, and, his friendship with Hastings aside, his only other emotional involvement is with a female criminal whom he occasionally and fleetingly admires.